swkWien/GDCR2021/content/home/session2_tdd_ping_pong.md

 Not recommended, only for crazy participants:

-* No moving cursor more than 2 lines with the arrow keys.
+* Don't move the cursor more than 2 lines with the arrow keys.
-* No typing Enter/Backspace/any key more than 2 times at once.
+* Don't type Enter/Backspace/any key more than 2 times at once.

 ---